grrrwaaa/courses/datt4950/evo.md

 The mechanisms of variation possible partly depend on the representation chosen.
 The two most common principles of variation in artificial evolution are naturally inspired:

 - Random **mutation**; akin to errors copying DNA.
 If the genome is represented as a binary string, then random locations in the string may be replaced by new random characters.
 For example, a parent "dog" could produce children such as "fog", "dqg", and so on.
 Obviously some mutations will not create viable individuals.
-- Sexual **cross-over** (or **recombination**): akin to sexual reproduction in biology.
+- Sexual **cross-over**: akin to sexual reproduction in biology.
 As a binary string, the child takes the first fraction from one parent, and the remainder from the other.
 For example, breeding the strings "dog" and "cat" could generate children such as "dot", "dat", "cag" and "cog".
-- Other variations (insertion, deletion, inversion) are less common, but have been used.
-A more flexible system might also permit "doat", "caog", "dt", "tac", etc.
+- Other forms of fragment **recombination**, such as insertion, deletion, reversal.
+So a more flexible system might also permit "doat", "caog", "dt", "tac", etc.

 > Why use reproduction for evolution?
 In the face of an unpredictable environment, we cannot know which strategy will be best; we can try small variations, and hedge our bets by making very many of them (population diversity).
 An individual loss is not catastrophic, but a few successes can be learned from.
 Furthermore, the face of unpredictibility implies that what was true today may not be tomorrow, so the flexibility to avoid timeless commitment is also a good strategy; but the inheritance of choices is a useful option when the environment retains some stability.
 If the world were fully predictable, a rational, teleological, monothematic strategy would be preferable.
 But the world isn't totally random either (if it was, there would be no valid strategy worth pursuing.)